zaius/docs/lib/docs/faq/migration-tips-v2.md

 #### Known hosts

-In the classic `boxes` usually the fingerprints of bitbucket.org and github.com were already added to the known\_hosts file.
+In the [classic stack](/docs/wercker-yml/wercker-classic.html) the fingerprints of bitbucket.org and github.com were already added to the known\_hosts file on the *boxes*.
 Docker containers may or may not also have these.
 If you encounter the message `host_key verification failed` during your pipeline run, then you need to add the following step [add-to-know_hosts](https://app.wercker.com/#applications/521764dde36a64ff110022f2/tab/details)